-Working together, the Haas School and the UC Berkeley School of Public Health train leaders to manage complex healthcare organizations.
-You will take courses in both schools and will complete a three-month internship in a healthcare organization.
-You will graduate from the 2.5-year program with an MBA and a Master of Public Health degree.
+Working together, the Haas School and the UC Berkeley School of Public Health train emerging leaders to manage complex healthcare organizations.
+As an MBA/MBA dual degree student, you’ll take courses in both schools over the course of this 2.5 year program, and complete a three-month internship at a healthcare organization.
+Students who graduate from the program earn both an MBA and a Master of Public Health degree.

 Graduates are prepared for leadership in both the business and delivery sides of health services and technology industries, including managed care and insurance, consulting, biotechnology, e-health, medical devices, and pharmaceuticals.

 - Complete 80 total units of coursework, at least 45 from Haas and 32 from the School of Public Health.
 The remaining 3 units may consist of upper division or graduate courses taken from any department on campus.